chintanp/weather_station/README.md

 All the code related to weather station

+To view the angular version of the langind page, go to the folder - angulared.

+Static version with jQuery uses-

-* tcp_listener.js - Reads data from datalogger - sends to database and to the UI. - Code still not ideal - must be able to update the logic of sensor data parsing and database insert based on the channel definition in datalogger configuration so that the change is reflected everywhere.
+* tcp_listener.js - Reads data from datalogger - sends to database and to the UI.

 * index.html - Displays the sensor data after some bootstraping.
-Uses jQuery right now, change to AngularJS and make more robust.

 For some beautiful charts from weather data - patchup with AngularJS with chartJS http://plnkr.co/6UWhFe